bernhardangele/BU-adv-stats/Class2/Class2.md

 > Just run the hypothesis test on the data after every new sample and stop as soon as you get a significant result.

 - Let's see just what happens to $\alpha$ if you do that.
+- Run a simulation where there is no effect (i.e. where we know the $H_0$ is true)

 ```r
 t_test_cheating_sim <- function(n_max = 30, n_increments = 2, sd = 1){